Scottish Gold Designer Rings by Sheila Fleet

 Great care has been taken to protect the origin and the provenance of Scottish Gold.
 Scotgold appointed The Dragonfly Initiative to advise on responsible supply chains and systems of tracking from mine to market.
 Edinburgh Assay Office and UK refiner Baird & Co have worked closely with The Dragonfly Initiative to create a 'closed loop' supply chain with 'chain of custody' controls at each stage.

-At no point can the gold be mixed with other sources at any point from the moment the gold leaves the Scotgold mine to the final stage when it becomes a piece of jewellery.
+At no point can Scottish Gold be mixed with other sources, from the moment the gold leaves the Scotgold mine to the final stage when it becomes a piece of jewellery.
 Sheila Fleet Jewellery has agreed to adhere to strict rules on how they use the gold.
-Furthermore, Baird & Co add a 'secret formula' of trace mineral to each batch of gold they refine and alloy for Scotgold.
-This trace mineral is only known to Baird & Co and the Edinburgh Assay Office.
-Once the gold is made into jewellery, it is sent to the Edinburgh Assay office to be hallmarked as either 18 carat or 22 carat gold.
-At the same time the jewellery will be tested for Baird & Co's secret formula and only if it tests positive may it be marked with the Stag’s Head, the mark of Scotgold's Precious Metals in addition to the 18 or 22 carat hallmark.
+Furthermore, the Edinburgh Assay Office has employed a stringent technical method of confirming the origin and authenticity of Scottish Gold.
+Once the gold is made into jewellery, it is sent to the Edinburgh Assay Office to be hallmarked as either 18 carat or 22 carat gold.
+At this stage the jewellery will be tested for authentic Scottish Gold and, if positive, will be marked with the Sheila Fleet Scottish Gold Mark.
+In addition, all jewellery made by Sheila Fleet using Scottish Gold will be accompanied by a certificate of authenticity and a unique serial number.

 How is Scottish Gold different from ordinary gold?